mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 ATSAH (1).AI

-The world has strong ties with Tukera Lines, which maintains a recruitment centre and training academy at the starport.
+The world has strong ties with Tukera Lines, which maintains a recruitment center and training academy at the starport.
 Naturally, it is a matter of pride to produce the best graduates and highest proportion of successful applicants, and thus the ‘Tukera mindset’ is prevalent throughout Atadl society.
 Education and art reflects spacer culture, with a strong corporate bias.

 This attitude is not without its opponents.
 There is a growing movement resisting the corporate-service lifestyle, with bohemian communities of artists, free thinkers and dropouts surrounding influential figures or frequenting certain social establishments.
 These
 ‘reactionary bars’ have become chic places for daring young Vargr to be seen flouting their society’s norms –